 To find out how you can join (membership is free) read more.

-The UCLan Innovation Clinic provides support to Lancashire businesses, helping them to innovate and grow through the development of new products.
-Support is available to help take your ideas from concept through to market.
-The innovation Clinic is part of Boost Business Lancashire.
+The UCLan Innovation Clinic provides support to Lancashire businesses and organisations, helping them to innovate and grow through the development of new products.
+Taking ideas from concept through to market.

-Digital First is supported by the European Regional Development Fund (ERDF).
-Our aim is to help Lancashire’s small and medium sized enterprises (SMEs) use digital technologies to grow their business through expert advice and practical support.
+Digitalplus aims to help Lancashire’s SMEs use digital technologies to grow their business through expert advice and practical support.

 Lancashire’s Investment Readiness programme provides investment guidance and support for Lancashire-based businesses to improve chances of raising third party investment.

 Lancashire Forum Creative is designed to meet the learning and development needs of creative and digital SMEs via a business, leadership and innovation development programme.